valkey-io/valkey-doc/docs/management/sentinel.md

 This is a very simple setup, that has the advantage to be simple to tune for additional safety.
-It is based on three boxes, each box running both a Redis process and a Sentinel process.
+It is based on three boxes, each box running both a Valkey process and a Sentinel process.

            +----+